 * Rescuer to Resourceful (or Caring) – supporting others instead of doing it for them

-* Persecutor to Powerful (or Assertive) – making it clear what needs to happen, without blame, aggression or punishment; defining boundaries and believing that everyone’s needs are important
+* Persecutor to Potent (or Assertive) – making it clear what needs to happen, without blame, aggression or punishment; defining boundaries and believing that everyone’s needs are important

 This all happens at work.
 In every relationship.
 In every conversation.